 As a physician, this opportunity to connect with students and bring the classroom into the hospital was an important reminder to me of the impact Children’s has on our community.
 We treat patients and conduct research for the betterment of children, but we also educate the community and inspire young minds.

-The Cancer and Blood Disorders Center at Children’s Hospital of Wisconsin is among the most experienced and largest specializing in the treatment of children.
+The MACC Fund Center at Children’s Hospital of Wisconsin is among the most experienced and largest specializing in treating children of all ages with cancer and blood disorders.
 Located near key resources and related disciplines, the center provides the most efficient, personalized and comprehensive care in the area.